skupperproject/skupper/doc/adr/0007-deprecate-servicesync.md

 ## Decision

-ServiceSync will not be supported for automatic propoagation of ingress bindings between sites that have migrated to use explicit resources for each ingress binding.
+ServiceSync will be removed for automatic propoagation of ingress bindings between sites that have migrated to use explicit resources for each ingress binding.

 ## Consequences